 Repeat Violent Offending Intervention Initiative

-Led by BC Corrections, the Repeat Violent Offending Intervention Initiative (ReVOII) brings together police, dedicated prosecutors, dedicated probation officers, and correctional supervisors to provide early interventions in cases involving repeat violent offending and where appropriate, connect individuals with services they need to help break the cycle.
+Led by BC Corrections, the Repeat Violent Offending Intervention Initiative (ReVOII) brings together police, dedicated prosecutors and, probation officers to provide early interventions in cases involving repeat violent offending and where appropriate, connect individuals with services they need to help break the cycle.

 Once an individual has been identified for the program, probation officers develop a personalized case management plan that includes interventions to address the individual’s unique and complex needs.
 Individuals will also experience a higher intensity of community supervision, and an increase in monitoring/surveillance by police.
 Police and probation officers work together to provide prosecutors with detailed information to support decision making regarding charge assessments and prosecutions.